Random site percolation thresholds on square lattice for complex neighborhoods containing sites up to the sixth coordination zone: Introduction

 To solve the above-mentioned problems of $p_c(z)$ degeneration the index

-was proposed \cite{2102.10066}.
+was proposed by \citeauthor{2102.10066} \cite{2102.10066}.
 The $z_i$ and $r_i$ are the number of sites and their distance from the central site in the neighborhood in the $i$-th coordination zone.
 The index $\xi$ allowed for a successful distinguishing between neighborhoods and cancel $p_c(z)$ degeneration for the triangular lattice with complex neighborhoods containing sites up to the fifth coordination zone.
-The percolation thresholds dependence
+The dependence of the percolation threshold

 was well fitted with the power law with $\gamma_1(\textsc{tr})\approx 0.710(19)$.
 Unfortunately, this dependence does not hold for the honeycomb lattice (see Figure 4(b) in Reference \onlinecite{2204.12593}).
 Thus, another index